renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 The above example creates the company database in the system.

 ## 8. DROP DATABASE Statement
-   This SQL statement deletes the existing database with all the data tables and views from the database management system.
+   This docs.SQL statement deletes the existing database with all the data tables and views from the database management system.

 **Syntax of DROP DATABASE Statement:**
 ```